 I then obtained my MA in Professional Counseling.
 After graduation, I thought if there was anytime to do something crazy it would be now.
 So I quit my job as a Youth Specialist and moved to Florida.
-It was during my time in Florida that I started working in the substance abuse field.
+It was in Florida that I obtained my first job as a counselor.
+I became a substance abuse counselor.
 I worked about 3 years dealing with adolescents and adults with substance abuse issues.

 My focus as a counselor began to shift.
 As a counselor, I was taught to listen and be supportive.
 However, I realized that this type of approach was not helpful in working with trauma and attachment issues.
-I then received training in EMDR, Theraplay, play therapy, and Dyadic Developmental Therapy to further my practice as a counselor and play therapist.
+I then received training in EMDR, Theraplay, play therapy, and Dyadic Developmental Therapy to further my practice as a counselor.
 I received enough training to become a Registered Play Therapist-Supervisor.
 To become a Play Therapist, a counselor has to receive about 150 hours of training in play therapy, receive supervision in play therapy, and have between 3 to 5 years of experience in play therapy.
 The thing I most enjoy about being a play therapist is that I get to use play in a meaningful way to help a child and his/her family.

 My office is located in the St. Louis area at 106 Four Seasons Center, Suite 103B; Chesterfield, MO 63017 (close to 141 and Olive).
 I can be reached at 314-651-6679.
 Or email at jamescarrollLPC@yahoo.com.